nochiel/giveBTC/doc/reviews.md

 7. Navigate to the CypherpunkPay hidden service using the Tor Browser you installed on your phone in Step 6.
 Donate a small amount of satoshis to yourself!
 You should immediately see the amount appear in your CypherpunkPay wallet in BlueWallet.
 Now anyone who uses your hidden service can donate to you!

+## **WIP**: Roadmap to make using CypherpunkPay easier for non-technical activists.

+# **WIP**: How to receive Bitcoin donations via Lightning

+- What is Lightning?
+    - Lightning is a Layer 2 (L2) for the Bitcoin network.
+This means that it provides an alternative means of transferring value in satoshis backed by the same security guarantees and assurances as the Layer 1 Bitcoin network.